gchq/gaffer-doc/docs/development-guide/example-deployment/project-setup.md

 ## The Example Graph

-For this basic example we will attempt to recreate the graph in the following diagram consisting of two nodes (vertexes) with one directed edge between them.
+For this basic example we will attempt to recreate the graph in the following diagram consisting of two entities with one directed edge between them.

 ```mermaid
 graph LR